Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/serialization/inetworkserializable.md

 ```
 The `IEquatable<NetworkVariableCompatible>` implementation checks the other `NetworkVariableCompatible` struct against the local values.
 However, there are some limitations when it comes to implementing the `IEquatable<T>` interface.

-#### IEquatable and generics
+#### `IEquatable` and generics

-You might think it would be much simpler to have a single class that could handle all of your serialization in order to avoid replicating some of the base script requirements.
+It might seem simpler to have a single class that handles all of your serialization to avoid replicating some of the base script requirements, however there are some issues with this implementation.

-This is an example of what will not work:
+The following is an example of what won't work:

 ```csharp
 public class MyBaseSerializer<T> : INetworkSerializable, IEquatable<MyBaseSerializer<T>>